tomthomas/ai-agent-remittance-risk-banking/README.md

   - **Prefect**: Schedules agent runs.
   - **FastAPI**: API for real-time risk scoring (in progress).
 - **Data**: Synthetic data generated with Faker.

+## State
+- AutoML resulted with 0.62 AUC
+- Trained PyTorch model with SMOTE (AUC ~0.79), interactive training via tqdm, and MLflow experiment tracking with model signature.
+- Model versioned with DVC and stored in Supabase

 ## Setup Instructions
 1. Clone the repo: